 Water is crucial to all life.
-Even the most hardy desert plants needs water.
+Even the most hardy desert plants need water.
 So how does water affect plant growth?
 Keep reading to learn more.

 How Does Water Affect Plant Growth?